Ultimate Guide To WordPress RSS

 Learn about the benefits of using RSS and how to access, format and use WordPress RSS feeds to import and syndicate your content …

-To create and publish this type of information, however, is very time-consuming.
-You have to filter through, gather, and organize a ton of information, check your sources for accuracy, write and edit content (or hire someone to do this for you), and then continually make sure that this information is kept up-to-date.
-As you can imagine, this not only involves a lot of work but most of the information you are dealing with is entirely beyond your control.
+The problem with providing this type of information, however, is that it is really time-consuming.
+You have to do a lot of data gathering, researching and organizing, fact-checking, writing and editing content (or hire someone to do this for you), and then make sure that this information is continually up-to-date.
+As you can imagine, this is not only a lot of work but most of the information you are dealing with is completely beyond your control.

-Thankfully, there is a much easier way to keep your readers up-to-date with great information.
+Thankfully, there is an easier way to keep your site visitors up-to-date with great information.

 It’s called RSS

-RSS - The easiest way to provide your site readers with great information
+RSS is the easiest way to provide your site visitors with great information

-(RSS is one of the easiest ways to provide your users with great information)
+(RSS is one of the easiest ways to provide your blog subscribers with great information)

 The Ultimate Guide To WordPress RSS

-• RSS, which, according to some definitions is short for Rich Site Summary, is more commonly referred to as Really Simple Syndication.
-It it is also referred to as a “feed” or “newsfeed”.
+• RSS, which, according to some is short for Rich Site Summary, is more commonly referred to as Really Simple Syndication.
+It is often called a “feed” or “web feed”.

-• Once users subscribe to a website’s feed, they no longer have to physically visit and check the source website for updated content.
-Instead, their web browser will constantly monitor the site and automatically keep subscribers updated.
+• When users subscribe to a website’s feed, they no longer have to manually check the website for content updates.
+Instead, their web browser will continually monitor the content and automatically keep subscribers up-to-date.

-• RSS feeds are also used to publish information that is frequently updated, such as new blog posts, news, audios, etc., to which any user can then subscribe.
+• Feeds are typically used to publish information that is frequently updated, such as blog post items, news, video lists, etc., to which users can choose to subscribe.

-• Feeds can be made available in different types and read by different feedreaders.
-Some of these include RSS feeds, Atom Publishing Protocol) feeds and RDF feeds.
-All of these formats, however, use a standard XML file format to ensure that feeds are compatible with different devices and programs.
+• Feeds can be made available in different formats and read by different feed readers.
+Some of these include RSS feeds, Atom Publishing Protocol) feeds and RDF (Resource Description Framework) feeds.
+All of these formats, however, use a standard XML file format to ensure compatibility with different devices, feedreaders, and programs.

-• Many sites and software applications also allow you to combine different RSS feeds to receive news and updates sourced from many other websites.
+• Many sites and software tools also allow you to combine many RSS feeds to aggregate news and updates sourced from multiple websites.

-In this comprehensive guide, we show you how to find your WordPress RSS feed, how to syndicate your content online using RSS feeds, and how to add someone else’s content to your site via RSS.
+This detailed guide shows you how to find your WordPress RSS feed, how to use your WordPress RSS feed to get your content syndicated online, and how to display someone else’s content on your site using RSS.

 RSS (Really Simple Syndication) Feeds

-Content syndication is a powerful way of sharing web content.
-Feeds provide a simple way for online users to keep up with the latest information published on different websites.
+Content syndication is a really powerful and legitimate method used to share web content.
+Feeds provide online users with a simple way to keep up with the latest information posted on different websites.

-Media publications use content syndication to publish stories from content sources around the world.
+Most news reporting agencies rely on content syndication to publish newsworthy content from content sources all around the world.

-Syndication allows most content publishers to deliver readers the most recent news headlines and content of general interest from all around the planet without actually having to employ additional news writers in every location in the world …
+Content syndication allows leading digital news agencies to deliver readers stories on all kinds of topics as well as the most recent headlines from all around the planet without actually having to hire and send more writers everywhere in the world …

-(Many digital content publishing agencies and highly-visited media publications use content syndication to publish newsworthy content from other news agencies all around the globe.)
+(Global media publications rely on syndication to publish content from news sources around the planet.)

-Syndication is a legitimate way of sharing newsworthy content. online media publications syndicate their newsworthy content using news feeds
+Syndication is used to share information legitimately. online media publications syndicate their newsworthy content using feeds

-Content syndication is a legitimate method of sharing newsworthy content
+Syndication is a legitimate method of sharing content

-Most websites actually want you to share their content.
-Syndicating content not only allows great information to be shared, but it also sends visitors back to the original site responsible for publishing the content being syndicated.
-This provides websites with additional opportunities to generate significant web traffic.
+Most sites actually would like you to syndicate their content.
+Syndicating content not only allows information of great value to be shared, but it also drives visitors back to the original site that published the content being syndicated.
+This can be an effective way to generate web traffic.

-Many news reporting agencies and major online media publications will have an RSS feed section (look for menu links that say “RSS” or “Newsfeeds” in them, or just search for “name of site/keyword + rss” – e.g. “nytimes rss”, “belfast telegraph rss”, “sydney morning herald rss”, etc.) …
+Most leading online media publications have a feed section (look for links that say ”RSS”, “Syndication”, or “Newsfeeds” in them, or just search for “name of site/keyword + rss” – e.g. “nytimes rss”, “daily telegraph rss”, “sydney morning herald rss”, etc.) …

-Most online newspapers provide links to a feed section
+Most online newspapers have an RSS feed section

-Clicking on a site’s RSS feeds section will bring up a list of different RSS feed sections …
+Clicking on a site’s RSS links section brings up a list of different RSS feed sections …

-(RSS feeds list.
-Image Source: nytimes.com RSS feeds)
+(RSS feeds section.
+Image Source: New York Times)

-These RSS feeds give you access to information from different areas of the site (e.g. business news, sports news, lifestyle magazine, etc.)
+These RSS feeds give readers access to different areas of the site (e.g. business news, sports news, editorials, etc.)

 RSS Feed section.

-Note: An RSS feed is only a URL.
-All you need to do to use feeds is to copy the URLs and paste these into an application that can translate the feed code into something readable.
+Note: A feed is just a URL.
+To use RSS feeds, all you need to do is copy the URLs and paste these into a program that can process the feed into something readable.
 We’ll cover this further below.

-Adding someone else’s content to your site has some obvious benefits.
-It not only gives someone else’s website additional exposure online, it also adds value to your site without you having to create that content …
+Adding content from someone else’s website on your site has some obvious benefits.
+It not only helps someone else’s website, it also adds value to your site without you having to create the content …

-While adding a feed from another site is a great way to add content to your site without having to create it, it’s a great idea to try and get other sites to syndicate YOUR content.
+While adding an RSS feed from another site is a great way to add content to your site that you don’t have to create, it’s worth keeping in mind that there are benefits in getting other websites to syndicate YOUR content.

-When other websites and blogs syndicate your feed, you have the opportunity to get more exposure online and drive more web traffic …
+When other websites and blogs syndicate your RSS feed, you have the opportunity to gain increased exposure online and drive more web traffic …

-Consider trying to get visitors to syndicate your RSS feed ... it will help increase your exposure online!
+Get users to syndicate your RSS feed ... it will help to increase your web traffic!

-(Look for ways to get other websites and blogs to syndicate your RSS feed … it will help to increase your web traffic!)
+(Look for ways to get other sites to syndicate content using your feed … it will help increase your exposure online!)

-WordPress automatically publishes a feed of your latest posts, allowing others to easily syndicate your content on their websites and blogs.
+WordPress automatically publishes a feed of all your posts, allowing other online users to syndicate your content on their websites.

 Depending on your WordPress site’s theme, there are a number of ways to get your RSS feed:

-The feed page will show the number of items you have specified in the WP Reading Settings section
+The feed page will show as many recent items you have specified in your Reading Settings section

 Display Full Text Or Summary Of Posts In Your RSS Feed

-Another setting in the Reading Settings section that affects your RSS feed is whether to display articles in the feed as full text, or just a summary …
+The other setting in the WordPress Reading Settings section that affects your RSS feed is whether to display each article in a feed as full text, or just as a summary …

-(WP Settings – Reading Settings – Display ‘Full Text’ or ‘Summary’ for each article in your RSS feed)
+(WordPress Reading Settings – Show ‘Full Text’ or ‘Summary’ for articles in a feed)

 Post Excerpts can also affect how the content in your feed displays …

-Post excerpts affect how content in your feeds will display
+Post excerpts can affect how feeds will display

-To learn more about WordPress Post excerpts, refer to this step-by-step tutorial:
+If you need help WordPress Post excerpts, refer to this tutorial:

 View The Content Of Your RSS Feeds

-As mentioned previously, to view a feed’s content, you have to copy the feed’s URL to your clipboard and paste it into a feedreader, i.e. an application that can translate feeds into readable content.
+As mentioned earlier, to view the content of an RSDS feed, you have to copy the feed’s URL and paste it into a feedreader, i.e. an application that can translate feeds into readable content for humans.

 Let’s see how this works.